Chassis and body

 - All-steel, unitized body and frame

 The body was constructed with relatively thick steel and received a phosphate treatment that helped the primer to bond onto the metal and prevented the spreading of underfilm corrosion.
-Anodic electro-coating was used for evenly applying the primer.
+Anodic electro-coating was used for evenly applying the primer, and the underbody was treated with a bitumen based undercoating.

 That didn’t affect privately owned cars much as they were for the most part garage kept during winters back in the day, and also typically received some additional treatment from the owners.
 However, taxicabs and other state-owned cars, that were used all-year round and usually did not get any additional rustproofing, in the typical climate of central Russia rusted out in places such as fender lips and door bottom corners fairly quickly (usually after 4…5 years).